This page may contain affiliate links. As an Amazon Affiliate, I earn on qualifying purchases. Please see our disclaimer for more information.

 - Walking shoes (essential if you wear dress shoes to work)

-- Multifunctional gaiter or bandana (great for bugs in summer or cold in winter, and it can also hold your hair back and keep sweat out of your eyes)
+- Multifunctional gaiter or bandana (great for bugs in summer or cold in winter, and it can also hold your hair back and keep sweat out of your eyes, you can also use it to filter water before purifying)

 - Rain poncho (helpful even in winter as an extra layer especially if you’re not packing sleeping gear)